Brain-DiT: A Universal Multi-state fMRI Foundation Model with Metadata-Conditioned Pretraining: Introduction

 \section{Introduction}

-The human brain is a dynamical system that continuously transits between states, ranging from spontaneous rest to complex cognitive tasks, to flexibly support adaptive behaviors.
+The human brain can be viewed as a structurally constrained dynamical system whose large-scale functional organization continuously transitions across diverse states, ranging from spontaneous rest to complex cognitive tasks, to flexibly support adaptive cognition and behavior~\cite{shine_dynamics_2016,qu2024genetic}.

 Capturing universal representations across this state spectrum is essential for decoding brain function, yet traditional approaches often fail to generalize across different brain states.
 Inspired by the transformative impact of self-supervised learning in computer vision and natural language processing, neuroimaging (such as fMRI, EEG and MEG data) is undergoing a paradigm shift: moving from task-specific models to large-scale foundation models pretrained on massive unlabeled datasets.

-Recent efforts on fMRI foundation models have explored diverse proxy tasks, including masked autoencoding (MAE)~\cite{qu_uncovering_2024,caro_brainlm_2023}, joint-embedding predictive architectures (JEPA)~\cite{dong_brain-jepa_nodate} and contrastive learning~\cite{yang_brainmass_2024} to extract universal representations from neural signals at scale.
+Recent efforts on fMRI foundation models have explored diverse proxy tasks, including masked autoencoding (MAE)~\cite{qu_uncovering_2024,caro_brainlm_2023,wang2026omni}, joint-embedding predictive architectures (JEPA)~\cite{dong_brain-jepa_nodate}, contrastive learning~\cite{yang_brainmass_2024}, and diffusion-based generative modeling of fMRI dynamics~\cite{xia2026brainworld}.
 However, existing fMRI foundation models exhibit limited robustness across diverse brain states, primarily due to three fundamental limitations.
 First, the pretraining distribution is restricted: most models are trained exclusively on resting-state data, limiting their exposure to the full spectrum of brain dynamics~\cite{caro_brainlm_2023,yang_brainmass_2024,dong_brain-jepa_nodate,wang_slim-brain_2026}.
 Second, the proxy tasks employed are often mismatched to learn universal representations: raw reconstruction may overfit to noise in low-SNR fMRI data~\cite{caro_brainlm_2023,qu_uncovering_2024}, while latent-space reconstruction requires careful architectural design to avoid representational collapse~\cite{wang_slim-brain_2026,dong_brain-jepa_nodate}.
 Consequently, substantial post-training adaptation is often required to achieve acceptable downstream performance.
 A third, largely unexplored limitation is the underutilization of clinical and demographic metadata during pretraining, which hinders the disentanglement of intrinsic neural dynamics from population-level variability.

 Diffusion models, which learn to reverse a gradual noising process, offer a promising solution to these challenges.
 First, by modeling the full data distribution rather than optimizing discriminative objectives, diffusion models characterize the complete probability manifold of neural signals, enabling the learning of richer, more generalizable features~\cite{mukhopadhyay_text-free_2024}.
 Second, the iterative denoising process provides a natural hierarchy of representations, with early timesteps capturing fine-grained local structure and later timesteps encoding abstract global semantics.
 Most importantly, diffusion models natively support conditional generation, allowing seamless integration of biological and clinical metadata as conditioning signals---thereby reducing the ``contextual blindness'' of prior paradigms.